 Honda recalled vehicles from this subset between 2008 and 2011.
 The carmaker reports that roughly 70 percent of cars in this subset have been repaired.
 However, that leaves roughly 313,000 vehicles with these dangerous airbags that may be out on the road.

 If you or someone you know drives a vehicle affected by this recall, head to a dealership as soon as possible.
 Encourage friends and family to have their vehicle inspected so that they remain safe.

-If you or a loved one has been involved in an accident because of a defective Takata airbag, contact the product liability attorneys at Greg Coleman Law as soon as possible.
+If you or a loved one has been involved in an accident because of a defective Takata airbag, contact the Knoxville personal injury attorneys at Greg Coleman Law as soon as possible.
 You owe it to yourself to find out if you are entitled compensation for your pain and suffering.

 Call (865) 247-0080 or fill out a Free Case Evaluation Form to get started.